dacarley/simple-di/README.md

 **simple-di** will throw an exception if:

-* A module is multiply declared
+* A module is multiply registered
 * A circular dependencies.
 	* Resolving these circular dependencies can typically be accomplished through refactoring the dependent modules, and extracting some of the functionality out into a new module.
 * A module could not be resolved in a dependency chain.